How to Make a Beautiful Goldfish Pond

 - If you have acreage on a hillside or slight dip, it may be perfect for a stream (as shown in the photos).
 It is really simple to cut into the ground and place rocks for the water to flow over.
 You can hide all the hose and pump works well above the actual pond.

 - Do you want just goldfish and/or koi?
 More on this below.

 Buying the Fish

 - Always go to a local pet or fish store to buy your fish rather than a big box store.
-The fish store owner has expertise and knows how to medicate them if they arrive sick, and many goldfish do.
+The fish store owner has the expertise and knows how to medicate them if they arrive sick, and many goldfish do.
 They are shipped hundreds to a box and sometimes the shipping times are longer than is good for the fish.
 If they arrive unwell, they need to stay in the store and be housed in a quarantined and medicated tank.
-Usually the new fish stay in the store four to seven days before they are sold.
+Usually, the new fish stay in the store four to seven days before they are sold.
 If you shop at a reputable store, you know you are getting a healthy fish.
 The big box stores do not do quarantine and medicate, so you may be buying sick fish.

 - Goldfish like cool water below 75 degrees Fahrenheit.
 They can overwinter well beneath ice as long as your pond does not freeze solid.